elmetah/elmetah/README.md

 2026.1111111 goals ayn 200 + 1800 + 23 + 1 + 0000.33333 + .233333:

+- unbutton und unstring
-- unIRC by mining eyes/ayz/ayez/i's/I's/ones/numbers/arithmetic/ideas/aydeas
+- unIRC by too much I/eye extraction
-- unjoba by locating real jobs
+- unjoba by locating realer jobs
-- un3rogramming windows by eliminaring buttons und sstring entry

 2023+1 + 0.333 + 0.2121:

-Idea with ersion numbers/control (1,!,I,l,| -- acros the keybord sorted):
+Idea with ersion control:

 - day 0,0000
 - day 0,0001
-- day 0,000!
-- day 0,000I
-- day 0,000l
-- day 0,000|
-- ... day 1,!Il|  //I like it;;;
-- this README is day 11,!Il|
+- day 1,0001

 2023 + 1.33333 + 0.13:

-- how kan u en nourish [your] skill?
+- how can you en nourish [your] skill?
 - how can you get trained?
 - how is your education helth?
-- is your keyboard your best budy?
+- is your keybord your best budy?

 2020 + 3 + 1 + 0.333333 + 0.09: